bergus/F/promise/doku.md

 `fork` does take a `subscription` object as it's sole argument, it does not need to be called as a method.
 The subscription may have the following (optional) fields:

-* `success`: to be called with the fulfillment values when the promise is fulfilled
+* `success`: to be called with the fulfillment values when the promise is fulfilled.
+Returns a continuation.
-* `error`: to be called with the rejection values when the promise is rejected
+* `error`: to be called with the rejection values when the promise is rejected.
+Returns a continuation.
+* <s>`proceed`: to be called with the promise itself, when the respective one of the above handlers is not present.
+Returns a continuation.</s>
-* `proceed`: to be called with the promise itself, when the respective one of the above handlers is not present
+* `follow`: to be called with the promise itself, when it is settled and the respective one of the above handlers is not present.
+Returns an array of further subscriptions to invoke.
 * `token`: a `CancellationToken` to register, which will prevent the cancellation-rejection of the promise until it is cancelled.
   When cancelled, the whole subscription becomes invalidated, and none of the above handlers are going to be executed.